 "Back to Manhattan" by Norah Jones

-In her sultry voice, Jones sings about a personal divergence between lovers and the boroughs of Brooklyn and Manhattan, where she’ll return, “as if nothing ever happened.”
-The song, a jazz standard-esque ballad, is in line with music off her earlier albums, but still fits well on the more pop-inspired yet experimental “The Fall.”
+In her sultry voice, Norah Jones sings about a personal divergence between lovers and the boroughs of Brooklyn and Manhattan, where she’ll return, “as if nothing ever happened.”
+The song, a jazz standard-esque ballad, is in line with music from her earlier albums, but it still fits well on the more pop-inspired yet experimental “The Fall.”

 "New York City" by Gil Scott-Heron

-From Scott-Heron’s 1976 double album with Brian Jackson, the soulful jazz track has a groove as smooth as the vocals “New York City / I don’t know why I love you / could be you remind me of myself.”
+From Gil Scott-Heron’s 1976 double album with Brian Jackson, this soulful jazz track has a groove as smooth as the vocals: “New York City/I don’t know why I love you/could be you remind me of myself.”
 The bossa nova-like breakdown comments on the multicultural makeup of NYC and then comes back to a bluesy piano-horn-bass-drums concoction, subsumed by Scott-Heron’s poetic words.